cdapio/cdap-security-extn/cdap-authorization-dataset-extn/README.rst

 Overview
 ========

-This project contains a CDAP authorization extension using a custom dataset - ACLDataset - to store authorization policies.
+This project contains a CDAP authorization extension using a custom dataset (``ACLDataset``) to store authorization policies.
 It implements the CDAP
 `Authorizer <https://github.com/caskdata/cdap/blob/develop/cdap-security/src/main/java/co/cask/cdap/security/authorization/Authorizer.java>`_
 interface to achieve this integration.
 The ACLDataset is created in the ``cdap_system`` HBase namespace.